markeverard/markeverard.github.io/_posts/2016-05-11-exception-handling-for-developers-dealing-with-day-to-day-issues-in-the-workplace.md

 Just as when dealing with code; you can apply the same exception handling rules when dealing with people and teams.
 In fact, the very best team members I&#8217;ve ever worked with apply these rules without even realising.

-**Don't use exceptions as a control flow mechanismÂ** &#8211; rather than resolving issues when they arise, put in place a process to stop issues getting in the way and impacting your work routine.
+**Don't use exceptions as a control flow mechanism** &#8211; rather than resolving issues when they arise, put in place a process to stop issues getting in the way and impacting your work routine.

 _Example:_if your colleagues are continually interrupting you to ask the same questions over and over